AviatrixSystems/Docs/HowTos/import_cert_with_key.rst

 Path: Controller > Settings > Advanced > Security > Import Certificate Key

  - Select “Import Certificate with Key”
- - If there is an existing CA certificate on the Controller you must disable “Method standard”
  - The CA certificate – the file named gd_bundle
  - The Server certificate - the other file ending in .crt
  - The Private Key – the file produced in step 1 of this documentation